-Comparing Acoustic Magic Voice Trackers I and II
+Comparing Acoustic Magic Voice Tracker Models I and II

 Voice Tracker array microphones are cost-effective, user-friendly and provide high-quality audio capture, making them ideal for recording meetings, capturing lectures or conferences and accommodating speech recognition applications.